lisitsyn/tapkee/README.md

 in this case Eigen3 will be included by Tapkee.
 This issue comes from the need of including the Eigen3 library only once when using some specific parameters (like debug and extensions).

-If you are able to use less restrictive licenses (such as LGPLv3) you could define the following variable:
+If you are able to use less restrictive licenses (such as LGPLv3) you may define the following variable:

 - `TAPKEE_USE_LGPL_COVERTREE` to use Covertree code by John Langford.